mrkkrp/markkarpov.art/essay/perception-routines.md

 **Formulation**: Choose an object or an area.
 Scrutinize it carefully over a period of time.
 How does it change in time, if at all?
-Concentrate on how the thing you are attending to persists through time; try to see it as an active process rather than something gratuitous.
+Concentrate on how the thing you are attending to persists through time; try to see it as an active process rather than something given.

 ## From tactics to perception routines

 Now that we have defined some RRPTs, we must return to the question of how to compose perception routines from individual perceptual tactics.
-In the section on attention I have argued that the choice of when to exercise a particular RRPT should be left to the individual lest they are distracted by the machinery that an externally guided choice would inevitably imply.
+In the section on attention I argued that the choice of when to exercise a particular RRPT should be left to the individual, lest they be distracted by the machinery that an externally guided choice would inevitably imply.
 That section concludes with the following: